ssaanndwich/domokun/README.md

 ## A Domokun Drawing
-An interactive character drawing where if the user clicks on Domokun, he'll wave.
+An interactive character where if the user clicks on Domokun, he'll wave.

 Built with CSS, TypeScript